Module Two Sessions and Assignments

 |

-In groups of 4.
-1) Each share which methods and processes might you make use of in the coming year?
+Groups 1) Each share which methods and processes might you make use of in the coming year?
 Why?
 How?
 2) Hear any response, concerns, suggestions from the group.

 |

 Total group.
-Q&A, comments regarding the group work.
+Q&A, comments

 |

-Between Session 3 and 4
+Before Session 4

 Reading: